buzzdecafe/foolsparadise/README.md

 foolsparadise
 =============

-An implementation of the FantasyLand spec
+An implementation of the [Fantasy-Land](https://github.com/fantasyland/fantasy-land) spec